 In this section, the environmental impacts of limestone mining activities results were presented, followed by the urgency of environmental results.
-The results education of the environmental impacts of limestone mining activities, it is included air quality, water quality and availability, erosion potential, and road condition.
-As a continuation of the urgency of environmental education results, the qualitative data were explicitly discussed to explore the possible integration of those results in environmental education.
+The results education environmental impacts of limestone mining activities, it is included air quality, water quality and availability, erosion potential, and road condition.
+As a continuation of the urgency of environmental education results, the qualitative data were explicitly discussed to explore the possible integration results of those environmental education.